 - Provide a collection service in every county.

-- Operate throughout the year.
+- Operate and promote the program throughout the year.

 - Meet or exceed DEQ Environmental Management Practices and Collection System Standards.